Design Ideas for Small Modern Wine Cellars at Home

 A Fascinating Modern Wine Cellar in A Small Hallway

 At Custom Wine Cellars Los Angeles, our goal is always to build wine cellars around the design and architecture of the entire house.
 This house, in particular, had a classic off-white exterior with some rough cladding and glass block windows that you typically find in a lot of colonial homes.
 However, when you step inside, you’re greeted with a contemporary and luxurious interior that complements the stunning overlooking views of the area.

+Modern home wine cellars create vibrant and refreshing approach to the interior of the house.
 Inside, the floor, ceiling, and walls come in shades of black and white, with some rooms designed with Wainscot paneling.
 The modern feel comes from the touch of metal elements in the furniture and large glass windows that allow you to see the backside of the house — where an infinity pool rests and a glass railing secures the outdoor lounging area.

 Because many of the rooms already had striking designs, the team figured the best place to put the cellar was in the hallway — an empty white hallway that would give visitors uninterrupted views of the owner’s wine collection.
 They stuck to a modern yet minimalist wine cellar design, which fits well with the hallway’s simplistic look.
 They also used a glass wine cellar door, metal peg wine racking system, and modern LED lighting to complete the style they were going for.

 A Modern Cooling System for the Modern-Day Wine Cellar